New Owner Frequently Asked Questions

 How do I program HomeLink?

-HomeLink is a feature of your new Tesla which will automatically open your garage door when you arrive home or when using the summon feature.
 To program HomeLink, tap the HomeLink icon at the top of your touchscreen and follow the step-by-step instructions.
-You’ll need the remote control with you and be parked in front of the garage or gate you wish to program.
+You’ll need the remote control with you and park in front of the garage or gate you wish to program.

 How do I pair my phone using Bluetooth?